djschaap/kv-to-json/README.md

 ## Overview

-kv-to-json accepts a document (typically submitted to AWS API Gateway via HTTP POST), converts to JSON, and submits to AWS SQS.
+kv-to-json accepts a document (typically submitted to AWS API Gateway via HTTP POST), converts to JSON, and submits to AWS SNS.

 ## Input Format